 The first is the work being done in this lab by Dawna Lewis.
 She’s looking at problems of children with mild and unilateral hearing loss.
 These children don’t receive much support in the schools but they have a lot of difficulties in school actually as result of the hearing loss.
 What she wants to do is look at issues of how to handle these things better in classrooms and to better understand what the problem is.

-The second project is with Dr. Kanae Nishi looking at issues faced by second language learners.
-She is working in particular with Latino children with hearing loss, so we are looking at the issues that those children face when we have a combination of hearing loss and second language issues.
+The second project looks at issues faced by second language learners - working in particular with Latino children with hearing loss, so we are looking at the issues that those children face when we have a combination of hearing loss and second language issues.

 The third project is by Dr. Nicholas Smith.
 He is looking at how mothers interact with children with hearing loss and what kind of gestures, facial expressions and so forth that they use to try and convey information and again kinds of things that we could pass on as best practices, things that work things that don’t.

 The fourth project is by Marc Brennan.
 He’s looking at hearing aid fitting issues in children and how we might best do the preliminary testing to improve the hearing aid fitting process.

 The fifth project is by Kristin Janky who runs our vestibular lab and our vestibular clinical program here looking at people with balance issues and the research part of her program is looking at these kinds of issues in children with hearing loss starting with children with cochlear implants.